Trans-Harbour line: Commuters suffer as repair train gets stuck on the tracks

-Train services remained suspended for over 3 hours during morning peak hours yesterday, after a rail track cracked and a Track Relaying Train (TRT), that was laying sleepers near Airoli at around 6.30 am, got stuck
+Train services remained suspended for over 3 hours during morning peak hours on Thursday, after a rail track cracked and a Track Relaying Train (TRT), that was laying sleepers near Airoli at around 6.30 am, got stuck

 Commuters on the Trans-Harbour line - Thane to Vashi and Panvel - had a harrowing experience during morning peak hours on Thursday , as services remained suspended for nearly three and a half hours after a rail track cracked while a Track Relaying Train (TRT) was installing new sleepers (concrete strips on which tracks are placed) near Airoli at around 6.30 am.